UummProject/uumm-prototype/support/Deconstructing governance.md

 ## Reputation agreagators

 ### What do we need?
-An standard api for reading reputation
+An standard interface for reading reputation

 ### Clear and simple goal
 It is required for merit to be defined accurately